 The Alliance with Warwickshire Police is a jointly controlled operation, which lies at the heart of the policing model and governance of the PCCs and Chief Constables of both Warwickshire and West Mercia.
-The Alliance is primarily a joint venture for operational purposes where each party draws on the pooled resources to deliver services.
-Assets created or developed as an integral part of the Alliance are also shared.
+The Alliance is primarily a joint venture for operational x.
+Leases xi.
+Segmental Analysis